Arnaz87/aurovm/readme.md

 To install auro, you need the Nim language.
 Run `make install` as the superuser, then you can run any auro module with `auro <module_name>`, the module has to be in the working directory or installed in the system.
 To install an auro module run `auro --install <file>`, the file has to have the module name.

 To execute a Auro module, use `auro <modulefile>`.
-To create module files, you can use [Culang](https://github.com/Arnaz87/culang) or [CuLua](https://github.com/Arnaz87/culua).
-To see the contents of a compiled module, you can use [aurodump](https://github.com/Arnaz87/aurodump).
-You can also compile a Auro module to Javascript with [auroweb](https://github.com/Arnaz87/auroweb).
+To create module files, you can use [Aulang](https://gitlab.com/aurovm/aulang) or [AuLua](https://gitlab.com/aurovm/aulua).
+To see the contents of a compiled module, you can use [aurodump](https://gitlab.com/aurovm/aurodump).
+You can also compile a Auro module to Javascript with [auroweb](https://gitlab.com/aurovm/auroweb).
+You can see lua running in the web implementation [here](http://arnaud.com.ve/auro/).

 # Similar projects